XeTK/JavaBot/README.md

 #Special thanks

-Thanks to softly, sambuca and bugsduggan for there input into the design and plugins
+Thanks to SoftlySplinter, ssherar and bugsduggan for there input into the design and plugins

 #Available commands